 Residents have participated in legislative activities by attending Children's Week in Tallahassee and AAP Legislative Conferences in Washington, DC as well as actively participating in the AAP Resident Section.
 Florida has an extremely active Resident Section for which USF Residents have provided key leadership.
 USF Residents have served as Chair of the section many times in recent years and Dr. Dabrow, Program Director, has served as the group’s faculty advisor since its inception.
 She serves on the FL AAP Executive Board and on the National AAP Committee for Resident Scholarships.

-For the 2013-2014 year, two of our residents have key AAP leadership roles: Dr. Fateema Turay is the Chair of the FL Resident Section and Dr. Erin Wright is the Asst Chair.
+For the 2014-2015 year, Dr. Erin Wright serves as the Chair of the FL Resident Section.
 Dr. Pelaez, general pediatric faculty, serves on the national AAP as the FL representative for the Young Physician's Section.

 Many of our residents have been applied for and been awarded AAP CATCH grants.
-Recent projects have involved providing health care and education to refugee families, peer support for obese children and Drs.
-Soni and Endaya hope to provide dental and nutrition education to underserved children and their families.
+Recent projects have involved providing health care and education to refugee families and peer support for obese children.

 Dr. Katie Kelly, 2012 graduate, who was Chair of the Florida AAP Resident Section, had an article published about the Affordable Care Act in the St. Petersburg Times.

-Dr. Cary Aungst had an article regarding the Privacy of Firearms Owners bill published in the St. Petersburg Times.
+Former resident, Dr. Cary Aungst, had an article regarding the Privacy of Firearms Owners bill published in the St. Petersburg Times.
 Both articles were a result of Dr. Kelly and Dr. Aungst's AAP advocacy experience.